 This cost is only applicable if you decide to go for an on-prem ERP software or private-cloud option or if one of the add-ons may not support cloud options.
 Estimating IT infrastructure and hosting costs could be even more involved tasks and a project in itself.

 As a first step, each software publisher will provide a software and hardware requirement sheet that you can use to estimate the software and hardware needs for your ERP project.
-After consolidating all software and hardware requirements, you need to work with an IT infrastructure company specializing in provisioning infrastructure or cloud.
+After consolidating all software and hardware requirements, you need to work with an IT infrastructure company specializing in provisioning infrastructure or the cloud.
 Your ERP consultant may have in-house capabilities, or they might partner with another IT firm to provide this capability for you.

 Internal Staffing Allocation and Opportunity Costs

 Most companies might exclude opportunity costs just because they might not be capable of tracking internal costs.
-However, this is a critical cost element to calculate the total cost of ownership and comparing different ERP vendors.
+However, this is a critical cost element to calculate the total cost of ownership and compare different ERP vendors.
 It’s also an important metric to assess the activities that might be cheaper to perform internally vs. externally.

 Opportunity Costs Calculation

-The best way to calculate your internal costs is to compute each of your internal resources’ hourly rate.
+The best way to calculate your internal costs is to compute each of your internal resources’ hourly rates.
 For example, if your internal resource’s salary is $X, then their hourly rate wholly based on this salary would be ~X/2K.
 So, if your resource makes $100K in annual salary, the hourly rate for this resource would be $100K/2k = $50/hr.

 If they utilize benefits and vacation, you might have a surcharge of another 30% on top of this rate.
 So the total rate accommodating these benefits could be $50*1.3 = $65/hr.
 Additionally, you might want to include marginal admin costs associated with this resource.
 These admin costs could be their individual need for equipment such as their computers, tools, software license costs, and costs of running their payroll, etc. If this admin marginal overhead could also be 30%, their fully loaded hourly rate could be $65*1.3 = $85/hr.
 Likewise, you might want to accommodate all your variable costs and proportionate fixed costs to come up with your resources’ fully-loaded costs.